-As you would have thought you may find more than 800 pubs in Prague to choose from and a few of them have existed for centuries.
+As you would have thought, you may find more than 800 pubs in Prague to choose from, and a few of them have existed for centuries.
 Unfortunately, a genuine Czech pub culture has developed drastically during the last decade.
 Some historic pubs are now a waste of time, having forced out local drinkers with inflated prices.
-It means that a lot more attention has to be paid in selecting places to visit, if you want to avoid the unpleasant experience of paying four times as much as is necessary.
+It means that a lot more attention has to be paid to selecting places to visit if you want to avoid the unpleasant experience of paying four times as much as is necessary.
 Whereas before all pubs charged pretty much exactly the same prices, there are now important differences.
-It is caused by the successful tourism industry as foreigners are happy to pay prices which, although still cheap by western European standards, are much higher than those normally charged in the country.
+The successful tourism industry causes it as foreigners are happy to pay prices which, although still cheap by western European standards, are much higher than those normally charged in the country.

-Tip: Take a guided tour and visit most famous Prague Pubs, great value too!
+Tip: Take a guided tour and visit the most famous Prague Pubs, great value too!

-Czechs like to drink and once, a few years ago, were the biggest drinking nation in the world.
+A few years ago, the Czechs liked to drink and were the biggest drinking nation in the world.

-So when you want spend all night drinking you have plenty of choices of where to go.
+So when you want to spend all night drinking, you have plenty of choices of where to go.
 Czech pubs serve traditional Czech meals and snacks.
 Beer comes in half-litre jars and is usually quite cheap.
 However, price should not be the only reason for considering visiting pubs.
 You will also have a chance to experience the Czech pub atmosphere, which is so different when compared to that of English pubs.
 Popular beer snacks are ‘utopenci’ (sliced sausage pickled in vinegar with onions) and ‘topinky’ (fired toasted bread).
 Some pubs serve snacks such as the famous Prague ham with gherkins.
-You should try it.
-Most pubs may close a little bit early, especially on weekdays, at around 11pm, which allows you to visit many clubs or bars.
+Most pubs may close a little bit early, especially on weekdays, at around 11 pm, which allows you to visit many clubs or bars.
 Bars are usually open until early morning.
-Drinking at clubs is more expensive than in pubs; generally you should expect to pay double the price and possibly an entrance fee.
-There are some famous pubs which are very popular with overseas visitors, so you may meet a few of your country folk.
-It is worth remembering that smoking is permitted in all pubs but some pubs have smoking and non-smoking sections.
-Pubs in Prague are safe and violence is very uncommon.
-In the summer time beer gardens are very popular with tourists and locals.
-Enjoying your chilled glass of premium Czech beer with an awesome view over the city is just … do it!
+Drinking at clubs is more expensive than in pubs; generally, you should expect to pay double the price and possibly an entrance fee.
+Some famous pubs are very popular with overseas visitors so that you may meet a few of your country folk.
+It is worth remembering that smoking is permitted in all pubs, but some pubs have smoking and non-smoking sections.
+Pubs in Prague are safe, and violence is very uncommon.
+In the summertime, beer gardens are very popular with tourists and locals.
+Enjoying your chilled glass of premium Czech beer with an awesome view over the city is… do it!

-If you intend spending a lot of time in one pub then consider running a tab.
-Normal rules apply i.e. if you order food then you can have a tab (credit) where you can order more drinks and pay later.
-The only issue here are that if waiters/waitresses are changing shift then you have to settle that part of the tab or finish it completely.
-But be careful – the more the bill goes up the more are the chances of extra unrecognised charges being included.
-Almost all the bars and pubs in the city centre are used to running tabs for individuals as well as stag groups.
+If you intend to spend a lot of time in one pub, then consider running a tab.
+Normal rules apply, i.e. if you order food, you can have a tab (credit) to order more drinks and pay later.
+The only issue here is that if waiters/waitresses are changing shift, then you have to settle that part of the tab or finish it.
+But be careful – the more the bill goes up, the more are the chances of extra unrecognised charges being included.
+Almost all the bars and pubs in the city centre are used to running tabs for individuals and stag groups.

 Bugsy’s Cocktail Bar

-With a great location between the Old Town and Charles Bridge, there is no wonder why this pub is so popular.
-Interestingly, it is not a traditional Irish pub, but is a mix between Irish and Cuban.
+There is no wonder why this pub is so popular with a great location between the Old Town and Charles Bridge.
+Interestingly, it is not a traditional Irish pub but is a mix between Irish and Cuban.
 As a result, O’Che’s brings in a wide array of clientele who come for the sports and the cocktails and beers.
-O’Che’s also sports an impressive number of beers on tap including Cambrinus which is a Czech favorite.
+O’Che also has an impressive number of beers on tap, including Cambrinus, a Czech favourite.
 There are also such brands as Guinness, Heineken and many, many more.
-O’Che’s also sports a cocktail of the week and on Thursday’s all cocktails are half price.
-There are any number of cocktails available as the bar serves over 75 different spirits, some of which can be very powerful.
-There are also three televisions and one large projection screen getting such cannels as Sky Sports, ESPN, BBC and more.
+O’Che also offers a cocktail of the week and on Thursday’s all cocktails are half price.
+There are many cocktails available as the bar serves over 75 different spirits, some of which can be very powerful.
+There are also three televisions and one large projection screen getting such channels as Sky Sports, ESPN, BBC and more.
 Hours: Daily 10:00am until 1:00am

 Good places to have a beer in Prague